 As a post on the WebKit developer blog explains, ITP 2.0 no longer lets any tracking cookies, as classified by a machine-learning algorithm on individual devices, persist.
 Safari 12 will let the user allow or veto cookies with a click or tap response to a browser prompt.

 In essence, Apple has taken a strict implementation of the opt-in logic of the European Union’s General Data Protection Regulation and made it a default setting.

 That may not have much of an effect on desktop-based Web access, where NetApplications’ May 2018 browser share data put Safari in fourth place, with only 3.71 percent of user sessions at sites that the company monitors.
 But it could have a significant influence on mobile Web access, where Safari accounts for 26.7 percent of phone-browsing sessions, second after Google Chrome’s 63.6 percent, and 47.98 percent of tablet-browsing sessions, first in that category.

 Safari’s share of the mobile-browser market alone could drastically cut back on the ability of Facebook, as well as Google, to see what users do at third-party sites—dulling the accuracy of their ads and therefore eroding the rates they can charge.

-Among Safari’s competition, only Mozilla Firefox offers a comparable Like button-blocking feature, based on the San Francisco-based service Disconnect’s blacklist.
+Among Safari’s competition, only Mozilla Firefox offers a comparable Like button-blocking feature, based on the San Francisco-based service Disconnect’s blocklist.
 But that’s not on by default.

 “I believe Safari’s blocking of the Like/Share buttons of Facebook and other social media will certainly make a dent in their ad-tracking models, but how big a dent is hard to say,” Ann Cavoukian, expert-in-residence at the Privacy by Design Centre of Excellence at Toronto’s Ryerson University, wrote in an email.
 She compared it with the GDPR’s “strong raising of the privacy bar.“